rchauhan-labs/agent-framework/README.md

-# Mastering Microsoft Agent Frameworks – A Hands-On Approach 🚀
+# Mastering Microsoft Agent Framework 🚀

 This repository contains **hands-on projects exploring different aspects of agentic AI** using Microsoft Agent Framework — from simple agents to multi-agent orchestration and coordination.